EutechCybernetic/lucy-pro-documentation/trend.md

 ### addPointSync

 Insert one data point at a time.
-This is similar to `addPoint`_, except that this API doesn't return a promise.
+This is similar to [addPoint](#addpoint), except that this API doesn't return a promise.

 **Syntax**